 my name is david.

 I am a pianist, singer, songwriter, vocal coach, and researcher, and I believe in the creative and transformative power of empathy and compassion.
-I use sound as terrain upon which to theorize race, gender, sexuality, sovereignty, and love.
+I use sound to think through histories and practices of race, gender, sexuality, and love.

 In 2016, I was a frustrated graduate student.
 I was frustrated because of what I'd experienced as the almost complete erasure of Africans and African descendants from Western classical music histories, repertoires, discographies, ensembles, learning spaces, and performance spaces.
 In response, I developed a collaborative project with a small team of brilliant black artists. a black pierrot refused this erasure of people like me by centering the creative work of African and African-American artists.
 It weaved poetry, music, and movement into a performance that not only rejected what I experienced as the cold and empty formality of conventional modes of classical music performance, but further argued through this poetic-musical-movement language for the complexity, beauty, and agency of black people in a world that defines humanity and non-humanity in racialized terms.
 You can consider excerpts from that work on this site's "look" page.